saptak/eg-mcp-server/README.md

 # EGMCP Server - Envoy Gateway MCP Server

-### **Alpha Software - Evaluation Only**

-**Warning:** This MCP server is currently in an alpha stage and is **not ready for production use**.
-It is provided for evaluation purposes only.
-The authors and contributors bear no liability for any damages or issues that may arise from its use.

----

 A Model Context Protocol (MCP) server that connects Claude Desktop to Envoy Gateway, enabling natural language queries about your service mesh configuration.

 ## 🎬 Watch the Demo